 Cardboard e.g. toilet roll tubes, egg boxes, cereal boxes and cardboard packaging

-Please note that if you have an excess of cardboard that will not fit into your brown bin please flatten it, tie neatly and present it next to your brown bin on the appropriate collection day.
+Excess recyclable material will be collected as long as it is presented in clear plastic bags so that contents can be seen.
+Items presented in dark coloured and black plastic sacks will not be collected.
+Please note that if you have excess cardboard that will not fit into your brown/blue bin please flatten it, tie neatly and present it next to your bin on the scheduled collection day.

-You can recycle the following items in your green bin:
+You can send for composting the following items in your green bin:

 Rabbit or guinea pig bedding